-Don’t risk losing the kids enthusiasm before you’ve even begun… kids will get fidgety and whiny if they have to wait (yes I’m speaking from experience!).
+Being prepared is one of the ideas you should keep in mind when shooting pictures with the whole family.
+Don’t risk losing the kids’ enthusiasm before you’ve even begun…kids will get fidgety and whiny if they have to wait — yes, I’m speaking from experience!

 Set up your tripod and camera, get your settings sorted, then bring the family in.

 I shot this session at f/3.2.
-This affords me quite a shallow depth of field, but I could get away with it as there were only 3 of us sitting on roughly the same focal plane.
-Also, controlling focus using my phone gave me more accuracy and therefore allowed me that luxury.
+This affords me quite a shallow depth of field, but I could get away with it as we are a family of 3 sitting on roughly the same focal plane.
+Also, using my phone to control focus gave me more accuracy allowing me that luxury.

-If you’re not using this method, I would recommend adjusting your aperture to around f/4 to give you more chance of ensuring you get everyone in sharp focus.
+If you’re not using this method and are looking for other photo ideas, I would recommend adjusting your aperture to around f/4 to give you more chance of ensuring you get everyone in sharp focus.

-If you have a bigger family than mine, you’ll need to adjust it even further.
-It helps to ensure everyone is sitting on no more than 3 focal planes so that you don’t have to narrow your aperture too much, thereby losing your creamy background.
+If you have a bigger family, you’ll need to adjust it even further.
+It helps to ensure everyone is sitting on no more than 3 focal planes so that you don’t have to narrow your aperture too much — thereby losing your creamy background.

 To control your aperture, you do need to be in manual mode, or at least the partial auto mode of Aperture Priority.

-Once you’ve got your settings sorted, bring everyone in and arrange them.
+Once you’ve sorted your settings, bring everyone in and arrange them.
 Don’t forget to leave a gap for yourself!

 Once you grab focus, secure it by switching the lens to manual focus, then go jump in the frame!